 Series Ni Care

-Series Ni pots come in 3 collections - Bloom, Lull, and Coalesce - and 3 sizes - 3”, 6”, and 9”.
-(Only the 3” version is currently available.)
+Series Ni pots come in 3 sizes including 3”, 6” and 9”.
 Each pot is made from cast concrete and features an inset aluminum mesh base.

 Features & Use